yobasystems/alpine-docker/README.md

 ## Features

-* Minimal size only
+* Minimal size only, minimal layers
-* 40 MB and only 4 layers
-* Memory usage is minimal on a simple install
+* Memory usage is minimal on a simple install.

 ## Architectures